Why Photography?

 Film vs. Digital

-Use of film cameras is seeing a huge resurgence, even with the younger crowd.
+Use of film cameras is experiencing a huge resurgence, even with the younger crowd.
 It's a bit nostalgic for me but it also brings a particular color and look that is super hard to reproduce digitally.
 In addition, it's not perfect.
 As digital continues to strive for a perfectly exposed image, with no noise or "grain", and deliver huge dynamic range, film can be artistically pleasing because it's not perfectly exposed, and super sharp.
 It's also fun to not know how things came out until you have the film developed.
+Also, it's harder to shoot using film so I think of it as a challenge.

 (Above image shot on Kodak Ektar 100 film)